implico/frontend-starter/README.md

 bower install
 ```

-On Windows, remember to run Bower from Git Shell.
+On Windows, remember not to have Visual Studio open at this time and to run Bower from Git Shell.

 <br>